-27 Each feasible alternative was evaluated against the eight evaluation criteria, and a side-by-side

-28 comparison of each of the feasible alternatives was prepared.
-Based on the modeling, none of the relative advantages and disadvantages of each alternative.
+- 27 Each feasible alternative was evaluated against the eight evaluation criteria, and a side-by-side - 28 comparison of each of the feasible alternatives was prepared.
+Based on the modeling, none of the - 29 evaluated alternatives fully meet the need for the Project, in that none of the alternatives fully eliminate - 30 the sediment deficit.
+Therefore, the side-by-side comparison allows the reader to better understand the - 31 relative advantages and disadvantages of each alternative.
 This comparison is presented in Section 12.